namhq1989/techcube-admin/README.md

-# techcube-admin
+# web-cashier
-Techcube admin page
+Web for cashier